 A number of schools in the Borough, at both Primary and Secondary level are operating close to capacity.
 All but two of the Borough's Secondary Schools are close to capacity while Primary Schools in the South West of the Borough and in Rawtenstall/Crawshawbooth are expected to reach capacity in the first five years of the Plan period with Whitworth having very limited capacity.
-Improvements will be dealt with on a case by case basis.
+Improvements will be dealt with on a case by case basis but are likely to involve construction of new classrooms at some schools and probably a new school or school extension in Edenfield (around £4 million).